 You can also take simple steps now, such as checking old finance documents, reviewing past correspondence, and keeping track of FCA updates.
 That way, you will be in a stronger position as the scheme moves through implementation.

-If you want to see whether your agreement could be affected, you can use our short survey.
-It only takes a few minutes to find your lenders.
+If you want to see whether your agreement could be affected, you can use our short survey to find your agreements.
+It only takes a few minutes to check your lenders.

 Thank you!